concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-client-faq.markdown

 ## <a name="secure"></a>How do I know the app I’m connecting with is secure?

-SAP Concur's platform enforces several layers of security:
+The SAP Concur platform enforces several layers of security:

 * OAuth 2.0 is used to control information sharing so that an app cannot access information associated with a user or customer without approval from the user or customer.
 * Secure Sockets Layer (SSL) is used to manage the security of data transmissions.
-* App registration and formal certification ensures only known apps may integrate with Concur.
+* App registration and formal certification ensures only known apps may integrate with the SAP Concur platform.

 ## <a name="oauth"></a>What is “OAuth 2.0”?